Commercial Surveyor Services

 • Panel profile indicating the type of cladding system

-The Department for Communities and Local Government has been working with the Building Research Digest to enable fire testing of samples of cladding from high-rise buildings of concern.
 Shortly after Grenfell, the Department announced that in buildings with a floor over 18 metres above ground levels, and where ACM panels were identified, it would now be necessary to establish whether the panels comply with Building Regulations guidance, i.e. the core material should be a material of limited combustibility or Class A2.1.

-Finding ACM cladding: what’s next?
+Finding ACM cladding: what should you do next?

 If you have identified ACM cladding on your building, here are some essential steps you should take: